CalmDownVal/signal/readme.md

 - 4.2.0
   - Added the `subscribe` method.
 - 4.1.0
-  - The `lazy` util now returns booleans indicating whether the signal was triggered.
+  - The `lazy` util now returns booleans indicating whether any handlers were invoked.
 - 4.0.0
   - Changed `es6map` backend to `set`.
   - Removed `hasHandlers` getter, use `lazy` instead.